ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 which takes an `Expr` value (abstract syntax) and turns it into a list of assembly instructions, represented by the `Instr` type.
 Use only the provided instruction types for this assignment; we will be gradually expanding this as the quarter progresses.
+The compiled `Instr` vector can be translated into both a string representation of the assembly code and dynasm instructions for Part 2's JIT compilation.

 **Note**: For variable bindings, we used `im::HashMap<String, i32>` from the [`im`](https://docs.rs/im/latest/im/) crate.